-Community Health Network (CHN)
+CHN (Community Health Network)

-The Community Health Network (CHN) continues to make connections with our neighboring communities in rural New Mexico.
-Cynthia Killough, the program manager and Community Health Specialist, has been attending 13 community health councils virtually around the state consistently (see picture; gold stars represent health councils attended).
+CHN continues to make connections with our neighboring communities in rural New Mexico.
+Cynthia Killough, the program manager & CTSC's Community Health Specialist, has been attending as many virtual community health council meetings around the state as possible.
 These meetings provide a wealth of information about health disparities and concerns that are important to rural communities.
 The meetings also provide a way for Cynthia to introduce health research at UNM and help break down stigma associated with research in general.
-As the state starts to open up, more health councils are starting to hold in-person/hybrid meetings.
-Cynthia will wait a few more months to see how hybrid situations work, and the COVID-19 status around the state, before attending in person.